valveteam/documentation/submodules/flow_control_module.md

 - Component Availability: if components are available in Tanzania (where initial testing for this will begin), significant savings may be may in import and shipping costs, affecting the overall cost of the module.

 - Power draw: the power draws between lower end and higher end H-Bridges does not differ a large amount.
-Thus this is low priority though having a low power draw remains advantageous.
+Thus this is a low priority though having a low power draw remains advantageous.

 - Additional features: advanced H-Bridges include additional features such as a thermal flag.
-This are unlikely to be needed in most cases but may be useful.
+These features are unlikely to be needed in most cases but may be useful.

+**However, why use a H-Bridge in the first place?** As mentioned in the previous section, a MOSFET and diode can be used for a far lower cost.
+If this is taken, the MOSFET must be chosen such that:
+- The MOSFET full activates when the microcontroller output pin is high i.e. the gate threshold voltage should exceed the microcontroller output voltage.
+- The MOSFET is able to function with a high voltage power supply.
+- The MOSFET is able to provide sufficient current to the valve (this is on the order of 0.5 A).
+- The MOSFET resistance (Rds) is sufficiently low so that it doesn't become too warm, perhaps less than 0.1 &#8486;.

+**Note**: above recommendations drawn from [this StackExchange article](https://electronics.stackexchange.com/questions/244217/mosfet-as-a-switch-to-control-12-solenoid-valves-using-arduino) which should provide a good place to start!

 #### Choosing a Valve
 The factors to be considered when choosing/designing a solenoid valve (in what we believe to be decreasing priority) are:

-- Power draw: the power draws can vary significantly between valves and must be matched well to the solar panel to be used.

-- Water pressure requirements: different valves require different water pressures to be reliable. **A worthwhile test to run is to find the pressure input required to give the maximal flow-rate through the photocatalyst, 6 L/hour.** It would then be useful to convert this into a height at which the water reservoir must be held and to check whether this is reasonable.

 - Cost: the cost of the H-Bridge contributes significantly to the cost of this submodule and the overall project.
 Reducing costs even by small amounts can give significant gains if large quantities are produced.

 - Component Availability: if components are available in Tanzania (where initial testing for this will begin), significant savings may be may in import and shipping costs, affecting the overall cost of the module.

+- Water pressure requirements: different valves require different water pressures to be reliable. **A worthwhile test to run is to find the pressure input required to give the maximal flow-rate through the photocatalyst, 6 L/hour.** It would then be useful to convert this into a height at which the water reservoir must be held and to check whether this is reasonable.

+- Power draw: the power draws can vary significantly between valves and must be matched well to the solar panel to be used.

+## That's all from me!
+Feel free to get in touch if you have any more questions!